- Awesome Music:

 - Retroactive Recognition: M.C.
 Gainey (years before finding fame on Lost) is one of the cops who tail Jenny and Starman at the hotel.

 - Complete Monster: The first Ragdoll, Peter Merkel, was once just a two-bit thief whose gimmick was being triple jointed.
 Tired of being a joke, he decided to reinvent himself as a mass-murdering cult leader.
-Gathering together the lost, the homeless, the addicts together to fuel his growing ego, Merkell decided to revenge himself upon the world and directed multiple murders, making the streets of Opal City run red with blood, with Merkel indiscriminately targeting the innocent, with intent to target the innocent families of his enemies.
+Gathering together the lost, the homeless, the addicts together to fuel his growing ego, Merkel decided to revenge himself upon the world and directed multiple murders, making the streets of Opal City run red with blood, with Merkel indiscriminately targeting the innocent, intending to target the innocent families of his enemies.
 Merkel took advantage of his hold over his cult to take sexual advantage of the women, and hideously abused the resulting children.
-His son, Peter Merkel Jr, was castrated and hideously scarred.
+His son, Peter Merkel Jr, was hideously scarred by his attempts to surgically alter his body to be like his father, and he went so far as to have himself castrated since they "got in the way", only to be rejected by his father anyway.
 His daughter Alex suffered worse.
 Having desired a little girl, Merkel subjected her to horrible sexual, mental and physical abuse.
 Merkel became despised until his death by the rest of the supervillain community for his treachery and depravity and stands as a unique icon of a former Harmless Villain becoming a genuine terror.

 - Dude, Not Funny!: This exchange between Alan Scott and Ted Knight about a former teammate of theirs.